YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 # UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction

 The primary aim of this project is to integrate **survey data** and **high-resolution satellite imagery**, leveraging **machine learning/Deep Learning** methodologies to forecast **socioeconomic indicators**.
-The project is specifically centered around the theme "**Application of Deep Learning to Predict Socioeconomic Indicators using Survey Data and High-resolution Satellite Imagery.**
+The project is specifically centered around the theme "**Application of Deep Learning to Predict Socioeconomic Indicators using Survey Data and High-resolution Satellite Imagery."**

-Case Study: **Consumption Expenditure Prediction in Malawi."**
+Case Study: **"Consumption Expenditure Prediction in Malawi."**

 Using such an approach demands a substantial grasp of machine learning and Deep Learning concepts, coupled with a considerable investment of time in data preparation and model training.
 To streamline this complex process, we documented each step, adopting the contemporary methodology established by researchers at [Stanford University.]( https://sustain.stanford.edu/predicting-poverty)